In March the Faulconer Gallery will feature talks by artists Ligia Bouton and Joan Linder ’92.

 Linder is a native of suburban New York, and now lives and works in Brooklyn and Buffalo, New York.
 She is department chair and an associate professor of drawing at the University of Buffalo.
 Her work focuses on drawings that transform mundane subjects into rich images, delving into themes such as the politics of war and sexual identity and power.

 Her work has been displayed throughout the United States and in countries around the world, including Brazil, Denmark, Germany, Israel, Japan and South Korea.
 She is currently represented by Mixed Green Gallery in New York City.

 The Faulconer Gallery is open from 11 a.m. to 5 p.m. daily, with the exception of major holidays.
 The gallery presents exhibitions of regional, national and international significance.
 In addition, the gallery serves the educational mission of the College while also giving students and the general public the chance to interact with a diverse range of artistic exhibitions, from easel paintings and installation art to drawings and video.

 Grinnell College welcomes the participation of people with disabilities.
-Information on parking and accessibility is available on the college website.
-Accommodation requests may be made to Conference Operations at 641-269-3235 or calendar[at]grinnell[dot]edu.
+Accommodation requests may be made to Conference Operations.